2.10.a The Westminster Theological Journal

 The Craig Center for the Study of the Westminster Standards at Westminster Theological Seminary was founded in 2002.
 The Center is involved in identifying and indexing the thousands of names that appear in the three volumes of the minutes of the Westminster Assembly, opening a window into the Assembly’s practices in licensing and, on occasion, disciplining ministers.
 A major resource provided by the Center is Early English Books Online, which allows readers to access in PDF almost every book published in English between 1450 and 1700, making the Center a place for serious study of British and early American Reformed life and thought.
 Pending future funding, the Center intends to provide for visiting scholars to use the resources and facilities of the Center, and develop an interactive web site dealing with the Westminster Assembly and the Westminster Standards.
 For further information, please contact the Director of the Craig Center for the Study of the Westminster Standards or visit the Center's webpages.

-The Harvie Conn Center is an outgrowth of Westminster’s relatively long history with the Korean church in training a significant number of Korean pastors, ministry leaders, and theologians.
+The SaRang Korean Mission Center is an outgrowth of Westminster’s relatively long history with the Korean church in training a significant number of Korean pastors, ministry leaders, and theologians.
 Created in 2001, the Center exists to advance research and academic discussion on the past, present, and future of the Korean church, via visiting scholars and workshops.
 Under the direction of Steve Park, the Center has recently digitized the Bruce Hunt Archives, a collection of thousands of photographs and Korean and English manuscripts documenting two generations of Korean missions.
-For further information, please contact the Director of the Harvie Conn Center.
+For further information, please contact the Director of the SaRang Korean Mission Center.

 2.10.f The Center for Theological Writing

-Theological writing is an important means of learning and evaluating learning at seminary.
-The Center for Theological Writing (CTW) equips Westminster students with the tools to write clearly, correctly, cogently, and profoundly.
-It offers online writing resources, classes, workshops, and tutorials.
-Students come to the CTW to fill in gaps in their academic preparation in rhetoric, logic, grammar, and writing style and to receive help with mastering citation.
-This help is provided on a drop-in basis and by appointment through the CTW's Student Resource Room and Tutoring Center.
-Specialized instruction is also available for ESL students, returning students, and students from non-liberal arts backgrounds.
-In addition to these services, the CTW offers a support program for students working on Ph.D. dissertations, Th.M. theses or D.Min. projects.
-Faculty members may also require students whom they identify as needing work on specific aspects of writing to receive tutoring at the CTW.
+Theological writing is an important means of learning and evaluating learning at seminary, and it plays a vital part in Christian ministry after graduation.
+The Center for Theological Writing (CTW) supports Westminster students by equipping them with the tools to write clearly, correctly, cogently, and profoundly.
+To carry out this mission, the CTW publishes numerous online and print resources about theological writing and holds weekly workshops open to all matriculated Westminster students.
+Through CTW’s one-on-one consultation service, students receive individual feedback on rhetoric, logic, grammar, writing style, and citation.
+Specialized instruction is also available for ESL students as well as returning and mid-career students.
+Faculty members may require those whom they identify as needing work on specific aspects of writing to receive tutoring at the CTW.
 Please visit the Center for Theological Writing on the Westminster website for details.

 Return to the Top